 I will examine the transcriptional response of serotypes A and D (H99 and JEC21) to bacterial cell wall components.
 I will measure changes in gene expression and relate these, using microscopy, to key phenotypes to identify molecular mechanisms underlying these changes.
 I will extract RNA for analysis using RT-qPCR and RNA-seq to identify unknown enriched genes or pathways.
-This will involve training in RNA-seq (month13-22) and bioinformatics for data analysis using DESeq2 (months 1-36).
+This will involve training in RNA-seq (months 13-22) and bioinformatics for data analysis using DESeq2 (months 1-36).